Get Your Advice About Spawn Bags From An Expert

 I will say that you want a hook that is not too big or not so heavy that it weighs your roe bag down too much or stands out like a sore thumb.

 - Raven Sedge Hooks – Bronze – for low water and clear water conditions and smaller bags.
-This is a thin hook that hides well on the spawn bag and doesn’t weigh it down but it may bend on big fish and heavy lines over 10lb test.
-For most steelhead rivers I prefer a size 8 or 10 hook.
-This hook is not recommended for salmon or big rivers with fast flows.
-You can get them HERE.
+This is a thin hook that hides well on the spawn bag and it doesn’t weigh it down but it might bend on big fish and heavy lines over 10lb test.
+For most steelhead rivers I prefer a size 8 or 10 Raven hook.
+This hook is not recommended for salmon or big rivers with fast flows and heavy leaders.

 - Raven Specialist Hooks – This is a wider gap hook that hooks and holds well and is the one in the picture.
 It is not too heavy or too light and is a good all-around hook for roe bags.
-I use this hook for most of my fishing and guiding for steelhead and salmon.
-I prefer a size 8 or size 10 for most small to medium-sized rivers.
+I use this hook a lot when fishing and guiding for steelhead and salmon.
+I prefer a size 8 or size 10 Raven Specialist hook for most small to medium-sized rivers.
 For bigger or dirtier water I may go to a size 4 or 6.
-Get them HERE.

-- Raven Wide Gape Specimen Hooks – This is a strong hook that holds well when I need that extra strength for really big steelhead or salmon and on the fast big water rivers and when I am using a heavier leader.
+- Raven Wide Gape Specimen Hooks – The Raven Wide Gape Hook is a strong hook that holds well when I need that extra strength for really big steelhead or salmon and on the fast big water rivers and when I am using a heavier leader.
 Even the smaller sizes can be excellent for smaller roe bags in smaller water.
 Many of my guides and I use this hook when guiding.

 Wider gap hooks tend to hold on better and don’t tear out of the fish’s mouth as often so you won’t lose as many fish.
 I also don’t believe colored hooks are better so I stick with bronze and black hooks.

 When Should You Change A Spawn Bag?

-I change my spawn bags if they start getting beat up with broken eggs or when they start fading color and turning white.
-Sometimes the same spawn bag is good for 2 or 3 fish.
+I change my spawn bags when they start getting beat up with broken eggs or when they start fading color and turning white.
+Sometimes the same spawn bag can be good for 2 fish.

 Other than the first drift, popping an egg is the only time I think that the scent of a roe bag will play a part in catching more fish.